dlang-tour/english/gems/compile-time-function-evaluation-ctfe.md

 import std.stdio: writeln;

 /*
-Calculated the square-root of a number using Newton's approximation scheme.
+Calculate the square root of a number using Newton's approximation scheme.

 Params: